lostyawolfer/trident/readme.md

 - ender dragon is... well... based.

 ## todo
+- maybe, *MAYBE* install terralith, but water it down a lot, and make it compatible with all the stuff with birch forests i have
 - (i feel really really lazy about this) make wandering traders better (do something like thediamondplayables' "merchant" but not using a scripter so it's actually readable and maintainable and do it yourself not copying the actual datapack)
-- (?) add an equivalent of skulk vial from jet's better exploration
+- (?) add an equivalent of sculk vial from jet's better exploration (prob not needed since friends & foes adds a mob that can store xp...)